 Situations influence what we do.
-Not only personal preferences for products but also place, time, and the presence of others affect consumption (Belk, 1974; Belk, 1975; Jaeger, Bava, Worch, Dawson, & Marshall, 2011; Scholderer, Kügler, Olsen, & Verbeke, 2013).
-Early discussions of risk-taking
+Not only personal preferences for products but also place, time and the presence of others affect consumption (Belk, 1974; Belk, 1975; Jaeger, Bava, Worch, Dawson, & Marshall; Scholderer, Kügler, Olsen, & Verbeke, 2013).
+Early discussions of risk-taking emphasised the importance of situational context.
+Kroger and Briedis (1970, p.
+189), for example, conclude that "a theory of group decision making under risk is incomplete until it is possible to specify in advance which social situations will produce an increase in riskiness".
+However, few studies have actually investigated how risk-taking varies across situational contexts (Schoemaker, 1990).
+To our knowledge, none have identified which aspects of situational context are responsible for trans-situational inconsistencies in risk-taking.
+Although, food choices often are the result of social processes, few studies have investigated how social norms influence risk-taking (Cohen & Knopman 2018; Hilverda & Kuttschreuter 2018; Trumbo 2018).
+Among the few are Hilverda and Kuttschreuter (2018), who found the social environment to influence information sharing about the risk of eating organic food, and Trumbo (2018) that found social cues to influence acceptability of public e-cigarettes.
+The latter claims that risk perception and social norms both play a role.

-1Department of Marketing, BI Norwegian Business School, Norway.

-2School of Economics and Business, Norwegian University of Life Sciences (NMBU), Norway.

-3Department of Informatics, University of Zurich, Switzerland.

-4Department of Economics and Business Economics, Aarhus University, Denmark.

-5Department of Food Safety and Quality, Nofima, Norway.

-6Department of Innovation, Consumer and Sensory Sciences, Nofima, Norway.

-^{}Address correspondence to Nina Veflen, Department of Marketing, BI Norwegian Business School, Norway; tel: +47 99527774; nina.veflen@bi.no that risk perception and social norms both play a role.
 While perception of addictiveness had a suppressing effect on perceived acceptability, greater exposure to social cues exerted a countervailing effect.
 The aim of the research reported here is to investigate this joint influence of risk perception and social norms within a food context.

 1.1.
-Risk Perception and Behavior
+Risk perception and behaviour

-Numerous theories of health behavior accord risk perception a central role in determining risk behavior (Sheeran, Harris, & Epton, 2014).
-The health belief model (Rosenstock, 1974), one of the oldest health behavior models, explains risk-mitigating behavior as the combined outcome of several implicit trade-offs.
+Numerous theories of health behaviour accord risk perception a central role in determining risk behaviour (Sheeran, Harris, & Epton, 2014).
+The health belief model (Rosenstock, 1974), one of the oldest health behaviour models, explains risk-mitigating behaviour as the combined outcome of several implicit trade-offs.
 Its risk perception component consists of two constructs: perceived severity, capturing systematic differences in the perception of hazards, and perceived vulnerability, capturing the salience of the threat to the individual.
-Its motivation component consists of another two constructs: the perceived benefits of engaging in risk-mitigating behavior minus the perceived barriers toward taking action.
-Finally, the model contains a volitional component: cues to action that prompt an individual to engage in the risk-mitigating behavior in a relevant situation.
+Its motivation component consists of another two constructs: the perceived benefits of engaging in risk-mitigating behaviour minus the perceived barriers towards taking action.
+Finally, the model contains a volitional component: cues to action that prompt an individual to engage in the risk-mitigating behaviour in a relevant situation.

 Protection motivation theory (Rogers, 1983) is based on similar constructs but assumes slightly different trade-offs.
-In a "threat appraisal," perceived risk (again operationalized in terms of perceived severity and perceived vulnerability) is traded off against the rewards offered by the risk behavior.
-In a "coping appraisal," motivational and volitional resources (response efficacy and self-efficacy) are traded off against response costs.
-The intention to engage in a particular form of risk-mitigating behavior, as opposed to continue with an existing routine, is the joint outcome of these appraisals.
+In a "threat appraisal", perceived risk (again operationalised in terms of perceived severity and perceived vulnerability) is traded off against the rewards offered by the risk behaviour.
+In a "coping appraisal", motivational and volitional resources (response efficacy and self-efficacy) are traded off against response costs.
+The intention to engage in a particular form of risk-mitigating behaviour, as opposed to continue with an existing routine, is the joint outcome of these appraisals.